Dynamical mechanisms for deuteron production at mid-rapidity in relativistic heavy-ion collisions from SIS to RHIC energies: Model description

 The Parton-Hadron-Quantum Molecular Dynamics (PHQMD) has been recently conceived as a new type of microscopic transport approach which combines the characteristics of baryon propagation from the Quantum Molecular Dynamics (QMD) model~\cite{Aichelin:1991xy,Aichelin:1987ti,Aichelin:1988me,Hartnack:1997ez} and the dynamical properties and interactions in and out of equilibrium of hadronic and partonic degrees of freedom of the Parton-Hadron-String-Dynamics (PHSD) approach~\cite{Cassing:2008sv,Cassing:2008nn,Cassing:2009vt,Bratkovskaya:2011wp,Linnyk:2015rco}.

 In this section we provide a short summary of these two building blocks.
-For more details of the PHQMD model we refer to Ref.~\cite{Aichelin:2019tnk}.
+For more details of the PHQMD model we refer to Ref.~\cite{Aichelin:2019tnk}.\\

 {\bf I.} In QMD the baryons are described by single-particle wave functions of Gaussian form with a time independent width.
 The Wigner density of each particle is obtained by a Fourier transformation of the density matrix.
 Then, the n-body Wigner density is constructed by the direct product of the single-particle Wigner densities and its propagation is determined by a generalized Ritz variational principle~\cite{Feldmeier:1989st}.
 Contrary to mean-field approaches, where the n-body phase-space correlations are integrated out and the dynamics is reduced to a single-particle propagation in a mean-field potential, in QMD these correlations are preserved and the fluctuations not suppressed.
 This allows to investigate the dynamical formation of clusters, which are correlations between nucleons.
-By assuming that the Wigner density of each nucleon $i$ has a Gaussian form, centered at the phase-space coordinates $(\mathbf{r_{i0}},\mathbf{p_{i0}})$, the QMD equations of motion (EoMs) for the centroids are similar to those of the Hamilton equations for a classical particle~\cite{Aichelin:1991xy}